HueManatee/HavocSetup-Not-Working/README.md

 Use chmod to make each file executable by root. (ex: sudo chmod 700 HavocClientBoot.sh HavocSetup1.sh HavocSetup2.sh HavocSetup3.sh HavocBoot.sh)

-Put HavocSetup1.sh, HavocSetup2.sh and HavocSetup3.sh in the directory you want the Havoc folder to be installed into.
+Put all the files in the directory you want the Havoc folder to be installed into.

 Step 3: